Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Double-cusps and their global properties

-Formally speaking, the stability problem that we face amounts to the stability of $R_{b}$, $W_{b}$, $q_{b}$ and $a_{b}$ as particular solutions of a system of partial differential equations, and in fact this is pretty much the viewpoint that we take.
-We will study first the wave equation for $R$, then the wave map equation for $(W,q)$, and finally, we will study $a$, which will be determined entirely from them.
-As it turns out, to control the perturbations of $R$ and of $(W, q)$, we will use some natural norms that may seem very suitable and standard from a PDE point of view but that may not guarantee the stability of $a$, and thus of the spacetime, even for perturbations of $R$, $W$ and $q$ arbitrarily small with respect to them.
-In the next section, we will see that this apparently conflicting point can be solved using finer norms to measure the smallness of the initial data for $R, W$, and $q$ over the Cauchy surface $t=0$.
-The double cusp spacetimes are stable for small perturbations in the sense of these finer norms, even though the evolution of $R, W$, and $q$ is controlled with more coarse ones.
-All these subtleties have their origin in the very nature of the coordinates $(t,x)$ and the nature of the Cauchy hypersurface $\{t=0\}$, (where we are perturbing the initial data).
-In the rest of this section, we review the global properties of the double cusps.
-As said, this information will not play a role when studying the stability of $R$ and of $(W,q)$, which will be treated as a standard PDE problem, but it will help to understand the discussion about the stability of $a$ and therefore of the double cusp as a spacetime.
+To study the evolution of $R, q, W$ and $a$, we will study first the wave equation for $R$, then the wave map equation for $(W,q)$, and finally, we will study $a$, which will be determined entirely from them.
+To control $R$ and of $(W, q)$, we will use some natural norms that are standard from a PDE point of view but that may not guarantee the stability of $a$, and thus of the spacetime as a whole as commented earlier.
+In the next section, we will see that this conflict can be solved just using finer norms to measure the smallness of the initial data for $R$, $W$, and $q$ over the Cauchy surface $t=0$, which implies a smallness of the initial data of $a$, sufficient to guarantee future geodesic completeness.

+In the following section, we review the global properties of the double cusps.
+This information will not play a role when studying the stability of $R$ and of $(W,q)$, which will be treated as a standard PDE problem, but it will help to understand the discussion about the stability of $a$ and therefore of the double cusp as a spacetime.